 If you are struggling with the changes to your life, you should speak to your GP or ophthalmologist (your eye specialist).
 They will be able to discuss treatment options with you, such as counselling, or they can refer you to a mental health professional for further assessment.

-If your eye sight is only minimally affected, it may still be safe for you to drive a vehicle.
+If your eyesight is only minimally affected, it may still be safe for you to drive a vehicle.
 However, you may have to perform a series of sight tests to prove this.
-Central vision is very important for driving, and if you do not meet the standards that are set out by the DVLA, you will not be able to drive.
+Central vision is very important for driving, and if you do not meet the standards set by the DVLA, you will not be able to drive.

 Charles Bonnet syndrome

 Sometimes, people with macular degeneration can experience Charles Bonnet syndrome, a condition that causes visual hallucinations.
 It is estimated that approximately 12% of people with macular degeneration experience Charles Bonnet syndrome.

 As macular degeneration can prevent you from receiving as much visual stimulation as you are used to, your brain can sometimes compensate by creating fantasy images, or using images stored in your memory.
 These are known as hallucinations.

 The hallucinations you experience may include unusual patterns or shapes, animals, faces or an entire scene.
 They can be either black and white, or colour, and may last from a few minutes to several hours.
 They are usually pleasant images, although they may be unsettling and scary to experience.